EdT94/Joke_Site/README.md

 # Joke_Site
 A simple "programming jokes" site, gets the data from a joke site using API, converts it(JSON) and shows the jokes.
-HTML, CSS, and javascript(node.js as backend) is used.
-The app is hosted and running ECS, built with Docker.
+HTML, CSS, and javascript(node.js as backend) are used.
+The app is hosted on AWS and runs with ECS task which was built with Docker image.

 Link:
 http://3.71.25.151/